dwrensha/zillions/README.md

 # Zillions

-A toy chat server spec and some sample implementations, to you choose among the many ways to write code to perform concurrent I/O.
+A toy chat server spec and some sample implementations, to help you choose among the many ways to write code to perform concurrent I/O.

 ## specification